priyald17/priyald17.github.io/index.md

 Specifically, my work explores methods to incorporate the physics and hard constraints associated with electric power systems into deep learning workflows.
 Please see [here](/publications) for a list of my recent publications.

-I am a recipient of the MIT Technology Review's 2021 <a href="https://www.technologyreview.com/innovators-under-35/2021/" target="_blank">"35 Innovators Under 35"</a> award.
+I am a recipient of the MIT Technology Review's 2021 <a href="https://www.technologyreview.com/innovators-under-35/2021/" target="_blank">"35 Innovators Under 35"</a> award and of the 2022 ACM SIGEnergy Doctoral Dissertation Award.
 I was previously a U.S. Department of Energy Computational Science Graduate Fellow, a Siebel Scholar, an NSF Graduate Research Fellow, and a Thomas J. Watson Fellow.
 I received my Ph.D. from the <a href="https://www.cs.cmu.edu/" target="_blank">Computer Science Department</a>